Warzone (Yoko Ono album)

-Warzone is an album by Yoko Ono released on 24 October 2018, her 50th anniversary as a musician.
+Warzone is the final studio album by Yoko Ono released on 24 October 2018, her 50th anniversary as a musician.
 It consists of 13 songs she picked up and reconstructed from her past albums released from 1970 to 2009.
 It also includes the newest version of the 1971 song "Imagine" by John Lennon.
 Since Take Me to the Land of Hell in 2013, this is the Ono's first in five years and 20th original album in total (including collaborations with John Lennon).
 This includes a bonus track only for Japan.
 An English-born singer, Anohni listed Warzone as her favorite album of the 2010s.

 Interview

 The version of "Imagine" included in the album gained attention for adding Ono into the credit as well as John Lennon.
 Regarding the release, Yoko said, "I was afraid of renewing this song.
 Tom (Thomas Bartlett, a producer) was also a little bit afraid, I think.
 People all over the world know this song.
 However, I decided to carry out because it matches the theme of the album.
 The world is far too confused.
 For anyone, things have been so difficult.
 We are living in the war zone now...
 I like creation with the new way, because things are changing every day."